ysyk2021/the-art-of-kindness-practicing-kindness-for-a-more-positive-and-fulfilling-life/src/chapter-1-2.md

-Introduction: Importance of kindness for personal well-being and social connection
+Importance of kindness for personal well-being and social connection
 ==================================================================================

 Kindness is often thought of as a selfless act, something we do for others without expecting anything in return.
 However, practicing kindness can have profound benefits for our own personal well-being and social connection.